Woman consulting library books

 Posted: September 1, 2021 | Stanley J. Hamstra, Monica M. Cuddy, Daniel Jurich, Kenji Yamazaki, John Burkhardt, Eric S. Holmboe, Michael A. Barone, Sally A. Santen

-Academic Medicine: September 2021 - Volume 96 - Issue 9 - p 1324-1331
+Academic Medicine: Volume 96 - Issue 9 - Pages 1324-1331

 This study examines associations between USMLE Step 1 and Step 2 Clinical Knowledge (CK) scores and ACGME emergency medicine (EM) milestone ratings.